On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: -aspect families

 \subsection{The main theorem}

-To prove the main theorem, we shall embed the automorphic representation $\pi$ of $G(\A_F)$ in a suitable automorphic family $\lV_n$ in the $q$-aspect as in Section~\ref{s:family}: at the place $u$, we shall use the mgs datum, and at the other ramified places, we shall choose a datum with trivial character, and with sufficient depth that $\pi$ and its base changes $\Pi$ have a nonzero invariant vector.
+To prove the main theorem, we shall embed the automorphic representation $\pi$ of $G(\A_F)$ in a suitable automorphic family $(\lV_n)_{n\ge 1}$ in the $q$-aspect: at the place $u$, we shall use the mgs datum, and at the other ramified places, we shall choose a datum with trivial character, and with sufficient depth that $\pi$ and its base changes $\Pi_n$ have a nonzero invariant vector.

 \begin{lemma} Let $G$ be a reductive group over a local field.
-There is a constant $c$ such that for any two points $x,y$ in the Bruhat-Tits building, for all depths $r$, the Moy-Prasad subgroup $G_{x,r}$ contains a conjugate of $G_{y,r+c}$.
+There is a constant $c$ such that for any two points $x,y$ in the Bruhat--Tits building, for all depths $r$, the Moy--Prasad subgroup $G_{x,r}$ contains a conjugate of $G_{y,r+c}$.
 If $G$ is split, we can take $c$ to depend only on the root data of $G$ and not on the base field. \end{lemma}

 \begin{proof} After conjugation, we may assume that $x$ and $y$ are contained in the same apartment.
 Define a metric on this apartment where the distance $d(x,y)$ is the max over all roots of the absolute value of the difference between the evaluations of the linear function associated to this root on $x$ and $y$.
-Then by construction, it is clear that $G_{x,r}$ contains $G_{y, d(x,y)}$.
-Take $c$ to be the supremum over pairs $x,y$ of the minimum distance between $x$ any any conjugate of $y$ under the affine Weyl group action.
+Then by construction, it is clear that $G_{x,r}$ contains $G_{y, r+ d(x,y)}$.
+Take $c$ to be the supremum over pairs $x,y$ of the minimum distance between $x$ and any conjugate of $y$ under the affine Weyl group action.
 Because this action is cocompact, a finite supremum in fact exists.
 Because the metric on the apartment and the affine Weyl group can be defined combinatorially, $c$ depends only on the underlying root data. \end{proof}

 \begin{lemma} Let $G$ be a split semisimple algebraic group.
 Let $F = \mathbb F_q(X)$.
 Let $\pi$ be an automorphic representation of $G(\A_F)$, mgs at a place $u$, with \condbc{}.
 Then there exists an effective divisor $D$ on $X$, a subgroup $H \subseteq G \lWR \mathcal O_D \rWR$, and a character sheaf $\mathcal L$ on $H$, that is geometrically supercuspidal on $U$, and such that for all $n$, the base change $\Pi_n$ of $\pi$ to $ F_n$ is contained in the associated family $\mathcal V_n$. \end{lemma}